ku1ik/rainbow/README.markdown

     "Jolacz".color("#FFC482")
     "Jolacz".color("FFC482")

-It also has Windows support (uses win32console gem if installed, otherwise strings are returned unaltered).
+For support on Windows, you should install the following gems:

+  gem install windows-pr win32console

+If the gems aren't installed strings are simply returned unaltered.

 Rainbow can be disabled globally by setting: